 Finally, we’ll see a more integrated approach to cybersecurity with a strengthened focus on incident response and the methods to minimize the impacts of such events.

-Similar to business operations, the shift of cybersecurity integration will create additional load and stress on cybersecurity teams.
+Similar to business operations, the shift of cybersecurity integration will create additional load and stress on information security teams.

 What organizations can do to meet the upcoming challenges and fit into the new cybersecurity paradigm?

 We believe companies should have a comprehensive approach to the outlined trends.